-(Updated 8/31/17) I’ll start this Frugal Hack with a sad, but true, confession.
+(Updated 9/17/19) I’ll start this Frugal Hack with a sad, but true, confession.
 Whenever my wife and I have a rare date night we always end up at our local TJ Maxx or Ross rummaging through aisle after aisle of designer brands at bargain prices.
 Now before you blast me in the comments for being the most unromantic man on the face of the earth, I have to say that it is usually her idea and it is always after I take her to an incredibly romantic restaurant where she is wined and dined.

-If you have ever shopped at a discount store like Ross, TJ Maxx, or Marshalls you know that it is virtually impossible to do with small kids and quickly becomes an exercise in futility and looks something like herding cats.
 Like a fine wine, you need time to take in the aroma of the clothing deals and browse through the merchandise without interruption.
 No one knows this better than my wife which is why we typically end up here at the end of a date night.
-Well, hopefully with a little luck, it won’t be the absolute end* of the date night…thankfully a great deal really turns my wife on.
-Anyways, I digress, here are the my insider tips to score you a great deal at TJ Maxx, Ross, and Marshall’s.

 Also, be sure to check out our article detailing all the top name brands you can find at Ross, TJ Maxx, and Marshalls.

 When it comes to finding the best deal at TJ Maxx there are some important nuisances to consider:

 ~ Shop on Wednesdays – Historically, TJ Maxx marks down merchandise on Wednesdays.
 While this can vary some from store to store, your best bet for finding new mark downs is on Wednesday mornings right when the store opens.

 Also, most TJ Maxx locations get new arrivals 3-5 days a week so the selection is constantly changing.